calebclayreagor/DELAY/README.md

 ## How To Use

-### Finetuning DELAY models on single-cell datasets with partially-known ground truths
+### Fine-tuning DELAY models on single-cell datasets with partially-known ground truths

 ```
 # To prepare mini-batches of known TF-target examples from ground truth data (e.g. ChIP-seq)